Neitirite/SimpleMessageBroker/Documentation.md

 }
 ```
 ##### Sends message in topic
-Generates UUID for message, gets timestamp and adds a record in table "YourTopicName"
+Generates UUID for message, gets timestamp and adds a record in table "YourTopicName".
 Returns "200" or SQL error
 ###### Example: